 First Plinth: Public Art Award (formerly FIRST@108: Public Art Award) is designed to offer sculptors an opportunity to extend their practice into competing for public art commissions.
-The winning sculptor is awarded £10,000 towards the cost of producing a large-scale sculpture which will be exhibited in 2020 on our sculpture terrace before transferring to the Queen Elizabeth Olympic Park for the summer months.
+The winning sculptor is awarded £10,000 towards the cost of producing a large-scale sculpture which will head to the Queen Elizabeth Olympic Park for the summer months and then to our sculpture terrace in the Autumn.

 About the prize

 The biennial award is open to any artist working in three dimensions, providing a unique and rare opportunity for the winner to build a track record in the competitive arena of public art.

 The winner is awarded £10,000 towards the cost of producing a large-scale site-specific sculpture or installation for the Society’s sculpture terrace.
 Over the following months the fabrication of the winning work is supported by the award, with the winner receiving mentoring from a team of experienced professionals - engineers, consultants and artists - to ensure the concept is delivered to the exacting standards required of work to be installed in public spaces.